-Right now, run the handin script on your .u file so I can see what you wrote before lab:
+Right now, run the handin script on your .u file so I can see what you wrote up to this point:

-handin cmsc162 lab5 test_LinkFunctions.u
+handin cmsc162 lab5 test\LinkFunctions.u

 In the rest of this lab, you'll be writing functions that operate on (pointers to) nodes that represent linked lists.
 Put them in a file called LinkFunctions.h, and test them with the .u file you've already made.